olebole/irafdoc/doc/quadred.quadproc.rst

   <p>
   The portion of the image used to determine the readout bias level is specified with the parameter <b>biassec</b>.
-This may be an explicit image section, or it may be set to the special value <tt>"image"</tt>.
+This may be an explicit image section, or it may be set to the special value <span style="font-family: monospace;">"image"</span>.
 In the latter case the value given in the image header is used.
 The image header value uses the entire overscan strip without allowing any margin between the data section and the bias section.
 Because Arcon uses a DC-coupled preamplifier the transition